 "Together, we are determined to use Germany's strength, both economically and politically, to make Europe a grand project again," said Martin Schulz, leader of the SPD, at a news conference with Merkel after the marathon talks.
 "This is our common goal."

-The document agreed on Friday is expected to form the basis for formal coalition talks between the parties that could begin later this month and be concluded by March.
+The document is expected to form the basis for formal coalition talks between the parties that could begin later this month and be concluded by March.

 Merkel's first attempt to form what Germans refer to as a "Jamaica" coalition with the Greens and Free Democrats (FDP) collapsed in November.

-Macron was elected last May on a promise to overhaul the EU, shaken by nearly a decade of financial turmoil, the refugee crisis of 2015 and Britain's decision, a year later, to leave the bloc.
-The shift to "America First" policies under President Donald Trump has also bolstered the case for reform.
+Macron was elected last May on a promise to overhaul the EU, which is showing new economic vigor after nearly a decade of financial crisis but has been shaken by Britain's decision to leave the bloc and the shift to "America First" policies under President Donald Trump.

-Days after the German election in September, Macron spelled out sweeping proposals in a speech in Paris, calling for a euro zone budget to help the bloc cope with external economic shocks and closer cooperation on defence and migration.
+Days after the German election in September, Macron spelled out sweeping reform plans in a speech in Paris, calling for a euro zone budget to help the bloc cope with external economic shocks and closer cooperation on defense and migration.

-But he has been forced to wait for months for a concrete response from Merkel, who has come under mounting criticism at home and abroad for her plodding reaction to Macron, aggravated by her struggle to form a new government.
+But he has been forced to wait for months for a concrete response from Merkel, who has come under mounting criticism at home and abroad for her plodding reaction, aggravated by her failure to form a new government.

 In the document, the German parties called for "a new awakening for Europe" and pledged to work closely with France to achieve this, but remained vague on the details.